-Will I Get Fired If I Hire a Lawyer?
+Will I get Fired if I Hire a Lawyer?

 It is not acceptable for an employer to retaliate against an employee for hiring a lawyer to assist with their workers’ comp claim – or for any reasons connected to their workers’ compensation status.
 We can recover extra money if you are fired after hiring an attorney, including penalties and additional attorneys fees.

 Employers have the right to terminate workers “at will” in Georgia as long as it is not for an illegal reason – such as discrimination – or as retaliation for reporting a work injury and seeking workers’ compensation benefits.

 Georgia law specifies that an employer cannot fire an injured worker as retaliation for filing a workers’ compensation claim.
 Though it does not say that a worker cannot be fired for hiring a lawyer to assist with a workers’ comp claim, the spirit of the anti-retaliation law holds that such an employee would be protected.

-Your attorney should also contact your employer on your behalf.
+We will also contact your employer on your behalf.
 In some cases, just hearing from a lawyer experienced with Georgia workers’ compensation cases will make an employer back down.

 If your employer proceeds to act improperly, you may be entitled to pursue civil litigation in some cases.
 It will be important that you have not done anything to warrant termination of your employment, such as performing job functions poorly or breaking company rules.

 You have rights if you have been harmed by a work-related accident or illness, including the right to workers’ compensation and legal representation.
-A workers’ compensation lawyer at Parsons & Associates, P.C., can provide that legal assistance and ensure you receive the benefits you need and deserve.
+A workers’ compensation lawyer at Parsons & Associates, P.C., can provide legal assistance and ensure you receive the benefits you need and deserve.

 Contact us today in Atlanta or Savannah for a free review of your claim.
 You can reach us by phone or by filling out our online contact form.